gabest11/camsync-reolink-yihack/README.md

 ### Example:

 I have something similar in my crontab on a router running openwrt and an ssd connected to its usb port.
-The script should also work in Windows.
+The script should also work on Windows.

 ```
 timeout 29m ~/camsync.php --yihack="http://yicam:password@192.168.0.2:8080/" -d /mnt/usb/camera/yicam -l /tmp/camsync_yicam.flock -h 72 2>&1 >> /mnt/usb/camera/yicam.log